 If you ask the following six questions during a coaching session, you are more likely to get results.
-These are standard questions -- nothing advanced here -- just basic good practice to run a coaching session.
+These are standard questions — nothing advanced here — just basic good practice to run an executive coaching session.
+These questions work as executive coaching questions, or business coaching questions to ask your client to illicit feedback and provide greater value during your sessions.

 · “What are your ideas to find a solution?”
 By asking this question, you jump right to the client’s perceptions rather than interrupting with your own.
 Alternatives include “Where do you want to start?” and “What do you see as the key areas to discuss?”
 Frame the question to come from the highest and broadest level of logic to learn the most you can about the client’s own thoughts about the issue.